CFenner/MMM-AirQuality/README.md

 ## Usage

-To use this module, create a new folder `airQuality` in the *modules* subfolder of your mirror and copy the content of this repository this this folder.
+To use this module, create a new folder `airquality` in the *modules* subfolder of your mirror and copy the content of this repository this this folder.

 ### Configuration